-Prerequisites: ACC 605 and FIN 605 or consent of MBA director.

-Financial management and decision making for the corporate financial manager; valuation principles, financing and investment policies, cost of capital, capital structure, and dividend issues.
+Hours: 3 classroom + 0 lab/studio Prerequisites: ACC 605 and FIN 605 or consent of MBA director.
+Taught: Fall and spring Financial management and decision making for the corporate financial manager; valuation principles, financing and investment policies, cost of capital, capital structure, and dividend issues.
 Open only to students in MBA program.